loiccattani/html-video-automator/INSTALL.md

 HTML Video Automator use the `scp` command with SSH public key authentication to publish and archive files to *content* and *sources* servers, respectively.

-You'll need a SSH key pair on the *main* server.
+You'll need an SSH key pair on the *main* server.
 The public key have to be installed on the *content* and *sources* servers.

 You may also want to tighten up your servers security by configuring sshd to accept only public key authentication.
 Even accepting only specific users.